IPS’ team goes far beyond

 Nuno Pombo, CTO

 Invited Assistant Professor at Universidade da Beira Interior (UBI), Covilhã, Portugal and at Universidade Lusófona de Humanidades e Tecnologias (ULHT), Lisbon, Portugal.
-Received the Ph.D in computer science from UBI (2014).
+He received his Ph.D. in computer science from UBI in 2014.
 Nuno is a member of BSAFE LAB: Law enforcement, justice and public safety research and technology transfer laboratory, and Instituto de Telecomunicações.
-Member of COST Actions: CA15109 “European Cooperation for Statistics of Network Data Science (COSTNET)”, TD1307 “European Model Reduction Network (EU-MORNET)”, and IC1303 “Algorithms, Architectures and Platforms for Enhanced Living Environments (AAPELE)”.
+Member of COST Actions: CA15109 “European Cooperation for Statistics of Network Data Science (COSTNET)”, TD1307 “European Model Reduction Network (EU-MORNET)”, and IC1303 “Algorithms, Architectures, and Platforms for Enhanced Living Environments (AAPELE)”.
 His current research interests include cloud computing, big data, data fusion, machine learning, ubiquitous computing, eHealth, clinical decision support systems, and model reduction methods.

 Sílvia Bernardo, Marketing and communication manager

-Being holder of a degree in Social Communication from Universidade de Lisboa (former Technical University of Lisbon) since 2005, Sílvia has worked, at first, as a journalist.
+Being a holder of a degree in Social Communication from Universidade de Lisboa (Institute of Social and Political Sciences) since 2005, Sílvia has worked for several years as a journalist for broadcast media.
 In the later years, she has been collaborating with private companies as a communication manager.
 At IPS, she handles the communication’s assets and branding initiatives, leveraging, therefore, the company’s reputation for quality, reliability, and customer satisfaction.
 Given her interest in contemporary social issues, especially the implications of the worldwide aging phenomenon, she’s also enrolled in a Social Gerontology master’s programme.